rust-lang/rust-wiki-backup/Bikeshed-Numeric-Traits.md

 ~~~

 All integer, floating-point and fixed-point types can trivially implement this. `Sqrt` isn't currently implemented by integer types, but it is useful for some algorithms, so I wouldn't mind adding one.

+## Type independent NumLimit-like trait ##

+There should also be a trait similar to the NumLimits template in C++.
+(See http://www.cplusplus.com/reference/limits/numeric_limits/)

+Compared to the standard set of traits, this trait would be implemented for all/most numbers, and provide a more verbose, but also universal way to query things about a numeric types.

+For example, the normal `Bounded` trait would only be implemented for types with bounds and consist of some kind of min/max of type T, while the NumLimit one would have something like `defined_min: Option<T>, undefined_min: Option<T>`, which for a int would be `Some(MININT)` and `None`, for a f32 `Some(1.18e−38)` and `Some(-inf)`, and for a bigint `None` and `None`

 ## Bit- and byte-level Traits ##